davaya/jadn2/docs/im-summary.md

 ```
 where **Record** and **Number** are datatypes built into an IM language.
 Record is a group of values and
 Number is an atomic value, each with semantics defined by the IM language and the designer's model.
-The Coordinate data type specifies what values a variable of type Coordinate may have, but not how programming
+The Coordinate data type specifies what values a variable of type Coordinate may have, but not how it
-language variables are implemented or operated upon, such as computing the distance between two
+is implemented or what operations, such as computing the distance between two Coordinates, it supports.
-coordinates.

 A single **value** of type Coordinate (for example 38.8895, -77.0352) is processed using an **object**
-containing two IEEE 754 floating point values somewhere.
-The content of the object aside from those two
+containing two IEEE 754 floating point values somewhere, but details of the object aside from those two
-values is irrelevant from an information modeling perspective.
-The details of the **lexical mapping**
+values is irrelevant.
+The **lexical mapping** used for message I/O is the key to interoperability.
-used for message I/O are key to ensuring interoperability.
-The single Coordinate value can be serialized,
+The single Coordinate value can be serialized, for example, using at least three different dialects of XML,
-for example, using three different dialects of XML, three dialects of JSON / YAML, raw binary, CBOR, and other
+four dialects of JSON / YAML, raw binary, CBOR, and other data formats, as well as with literals
-data formats, and that's ignoring literals using degrees-minutes-seconds format instead of decimal degrees:
+using degrees-minutes-seconds format instead of decimal degrees in all formats.
+All of these messages carry the identical information value and are equivalent.
+And as above, the motivation for information modeling is to enable message design based on information
+requirements, not the merits of any particular message format.

 ```
 XML: